caseyg/awesome/README.md

 *   [cline/cline](https://github.com/cline/cline) - Autonomous coding agent right in your IDE, capable of creating/editing files, executing commands, using the browser, and more with your permission every step of the way.

-*   [sadmann7/diceui](https://github.com/sadmann7/diceui) - A collection of composable, unstyled UI primitives for building accessible web applications.
+*   [sadmann7/diceui](https://github.com/sadmann7/diceui) - Accessible shadcn/ui components built with React, TypeScript, and Tailwind CSS.
+Copy-paste ready, and customizable.

 *   [ahmedkhaleel2004/gitdiagram](https://github.com/ahmedkhaleel2004/gitdiagram) - Free, simple, fast interactive diagrams for any GitHub repository